klauspost/compress/README.md

 The raw results are in my [updated spreadsheet](https://docs.google.com/spreadsheets/d/1nuNE2nPfuINCZJRMt6wFWhKpToF95I47XjSsc-1rbPQ/edit?usp=sharing).
 Due to cgo changes and upstream updates i could not get the cgo version of gzip to compile.
 Instead I included the [zstd](https://github.com/datadog/zstd) cgo implementation.
 If I get cgo gzip to work again, I might replace the results in the sheet.

-The columns to take note of are: *MB/s* - the throughput. *Reduction* - the data size reduction in percent of the original. *Rel Speed* relative speed compared to the standard libary at the same level. *Smaller* - how many percent smaller is the compressed output compared to stdlib.
+The columns to take note of are: *MB/s* - the throughput. *Reduction* - the data size reduction in percent of the original. *Rel Speed* relative speed compared to the standard library at the same level. *Smaller* - how many percent smaller is the compressed output compared to stdlib.
 Negative means the output was bigger. *Loss* means the loss (or gain) in compression as a percentage difference of the input.

 The `gzstd` (standard library gzip) and `gzkp` (this package gzip) only uses one CPU core. [`pgzip`](https://github.com/klauspost/pgzip), [`bgzf`](https://github.com/biogo/hts/tree/master/bgzf) uses all 4 cores. [`zstd`](https://github.com/DataDog/zstd) uses one core, and is a beast (but not Go, yet).